Melvyn Douglas: Career

 From 1952 to 1961, Douglas made no film appearances, concentrating instead on stage and television work.
 During November 1952 to January 1953, Douglas starred in the DuMont detective show Steve Randall (Hollywood Off Beat) which then moved to CBS.
 In the summer of 1953, he briefly hosted the DuMont game show Blind Date.
-In the summer of 1959, Douglas hosted eleven original episodes of a CBS Western anthology television series called Frontier Justice, a production of Dick Powell's Four Star Television.
+In the summer of 1959, Douglas hosted eleven original episodes of a CBS Western anthology television series titled Frontier Justice, a production of Dick Powell's Four Star Television.

 Douglas returned to films in the 1960s.
-As he aged, he took on older-man and fatherly roles in movies such as Hud (1963), for which he won his first Academy Award for Best Supporting Actor, The Americanization of Emily (1964), the American Civil War comedy Advance to the Rear (1964), an episode of The Fugitive (1966), I Never Sang for My Father (1970), for which he was nominated for the Academy Award for Best Actor and The Candidate (1972).
+As he aged, he took on older-man and fatherly roles in movies such as Hud (1963, for which he won his first Academy Award for Best Supporting Actor), The Americanization of Emily, the American Civil War comedy Advance to the Rear (both 1964), an episode of The Fugitive (1966), I Never Sang for My Father (1970, for which he was nominated for the Academy Award for Best Actor) and The Candidate (1972).
 He won his second Academy Award for Best Supporting Actor for the comedy-drama Being There (1979).
 However, Douglas confirmed in one of his final interviews that he refused to attend the 52nd Academy Awards ceremony because he could not bear having to compete against child actor Justin Henry for Kramer vs. Kramer.

 In addition to his Academy Awards, Douglas won a Tony Award for his Broadway lead role in the 1960 The Best Man by Gore Vidal and an Emmy for his 1967 role in Do Not Go Gentle Into That Good Night.

-Douglas' final complete screen appearance was in the 1981 horror film Ghost Story.
-He died before completing all of his scenes for the film The Hot Touch (1982); the film had to be edited to compensate for Douglas' incomplete role.
+Douglas's final complete screen appearance was in the 1981 horror film Ghost Story.
+He died before completing all of his scenes for the film The Hot Touch (1982); the film had to be edited to compensate for Douglas's incomplete role.

-Douglas has two stars on the Hollywood Walk of Fame; one for movies located at 6423 Hollywood Boulevard and another for television at 6601 Hollywood Boulevard.
+Douglas has two stars on the Hollywood Walk of Fame; one for movies, located at 6423 Hollywood Boulevard, and another for television at 6601 Hollywood Boulevard.